Meet the team

 Continue Reading

 Michelle’s innate sense of curiosity, compassion and creativity is reflected in her professional practice.
 She believes that, with the right conditions, everyone has the capacity to heal and grow.
-Her approached is tailored to help children, young people, adults, couples, and families understand and find ways to overcome challenges and find more meaningful and healthy ways to live.
+Her approach is tailored to help children, young people, adults, couples, and families understand and find ways to overcome challenges and find more meaningful and healthy ways to live.

 Back in 2014, Michelle embarked upon a great adventure and moved from the UK to Canada with her two Spanish Water Dogs, Yogi and Fiz, who delight in getting lost with her as she finds her way around the trails of Kelowna.
 She also spends time helping Fiz perform her duties as a trained therapy dog with the local St John Ambulance Therapy Dog Program.